Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Bounding the Largest Cyclic Factor

-\end{corollary} This is equivalent to saying, for $G$, if we draw a $r$-dimensional hypercube, and write down $1/\lambda_u$ on each vertex $u\neq\mathbf{0}$, then $C$ will be the largest denominator of the arithmetic mean of vertices of a certain face, among all faces that does not pass through the origin.
+In fact, this is equivalent to saying that if we draw a $r$-dimensional hypercube, and put $1/\lambda_u$ on each vertex $u\neq\mathbf{0}$, then $c_1(G)$ is equal to the lowest common denominator of the arithmetic means of numbers on a face for all faces with codimension $\geq 2$ that do not pass through the origin.